-The Draft CDP presents the Council's outlook for the future development of County Sligo and its Gateway City for the period up to 2023, within a long-term perspective.
+The CDP presents the Council's outlook for the future development of County Sligo for the period up to 2023, within a long-term perspective.

 5.2 Alternatives

 Sections 6 and 7 of this report identify, describe and evaluate alternative development scenarios for the Plan, taking into account the SEOs identified in Section 4.